-The nature of our new remote work-driven world has upended how staff, including program directors and show producers, work at radio stations.
+Remote work upended how staff, including program directors and show producers, worked at radio stations during the pandemic.
 These challenges would have been difficult to overcome in the past due to technological limitations.
 But now that many are returning to work in person, the teams that adopted new technologies, particularly artificial intelligence (AI), now have the flexibility to handle future disruption.

-We are at a unique place from a digital standpoint.
-With the advancements of artificial intelligence, radio stations can now instantly capture their on-air content and obtain access to a keyword-searchable archive of all on-air audio to streamline workflows, improve the quality of their content and remain even more competitive no matter where they work.
+The AI revolution has now reached into radio, enabling stations to instantly capture their on-air content and obtain access to a keyword-searchable archive of all on-air audio to streamline workflows, improve the quality of their content, and remain even more competitive.

 Much of the work that was accomplished behind the scenes at radio stations was done on-site and manually.
-Now that everyone is working remotely, this extra distance has driven a wedge between traditional workflows and how teams operate, making it that much harder for program directors to accomplish their day-to-day tasks.
+When everyone worked remotely, this extra distance drove a wedge between traditional workflows and how teams operate, making it that much harder for program directors to accomplish their day-to-day tasks.

-And the challenge doesn’t stop there.
+And the challenge didn’t stop there.
 With radio being one of the few remaining mediums that produce live, local content over the air, recovering past content and making it accessible for future use is practically nonexistent.
-And working remote disconnects you even further from accessing this content.
+And working remotely disconnects you even further from accessing this content.

-To put it simply, radio stations need a better way to manage and access their content.
-It not only helps program directors work remotely, but it also helps the station capture their audio and not let it evaporate into thin air.
-In doing so, you can not only enrich your programming by quickly grabbing past content and ingesting it into future broadcasts, using it for social media, podcasts and other content purposes.
+Simply put, radio stations need a better way to manage and access their content.
+It helps program directors and helps the station capture their audio and not let it evaporate into thin air.
+In doing so, you can enrich your programming by quickly grabbing past content and ingesting it into future broadcasts, using it for social media, podcasts, and other content purposes.

-Imagine if all of your live content you send out over the airwaves was captured, transcribed and made searchable using keywords.
-You could quickly grab airchecks, reuse archived interviews, caller audio, sound bites, and much more with a few keystrokes.
-You can even be automatically alerted and have audio sent to you when topics you want to track on your station or sister-stations are mentioned on the air.
-This takes show prep and talent coaching to new levels!
-And all of this can now be done from your home office.
+Imagine if all of the live content you sent out over the airwaves was captured, transcribed, and made searchable using keywords.
+You could quickly grab airchecks, reuse archived interviews, easily search through caller audio, collect sound bites, and do much more with a few keystrokes.
+You could even be automatically alerted and have audio sent to you when topics you want to track on your station or sister stations were mentioned on the air.
+All of this is now possible with AI.